jdoleary/Spellmasons/docs/QAProtocol.md

 - Test all pickups in multiplayer
 - Test Pickups + movement spells prediction (trap)
 - Test allies carrying on the battle
+    - both when you kill yourself and when an enemy kills you
 - have a multiplayer game with 1 player, beat a level, then connect with another player